 The evaluation process will be conducted by a City Council Non-Profit Committee.
-The evaluation will be scored on a 100 point system, being divided into the following three categories:
+The evaluation will be scored on a 100 point system, being divided into the following four categories:

-- Community Enhancement - How well the project improves the quality of life in the community and subdivision (25 points possible)
+- Community Enhancement – How well the project improves the quality of life in the community (25 points possible)

 - Project Need – This will be an evaluation of how much the project is needed in Fishers (25 points possible)

 - Ability – Whether the Organization will be able to complete the project and how much the Organization will contribute to or fundraise for the project or event (25 points possible).

 - Notice of Request for Application/Proposals released – May 1

 - Grant applications due – June 14, 2018

 - Informal recommendation from Non-Profit Committee to Finance Committee – August 8, 2018